top of page

 DESIGNED TO BREAK DOWN

-One thing all of our containers have in common is they are made with recycled paper and are designed to break down.
-The time it takes to break down depends on formulation and a series of environmental factors that affect the container’s life in both positive and negative ways.
+One thing all of Western’s molded fiber horticulture containers have in common is they are made with recycled paper and will eventually biodegrade.
+The longevity of Western containers is determined by many environmental factors that can affect the container’s life in both positive and negative ways.
+It’s worth noting that most “best horticulture practices” will also contribute to the longevity of our containers.

 Proper Storage of Western’s Products